I’m no stranger to Death. I have had to deal with the Grim Reaper on all too many occasions.

 But I remember my own dark days, and I know how your mind can box you into a corner until the unthinkable becomes almost undeniable.
 I wish we had stayed in contact, I wish I had shared with him my own self-destructive thoughts, I wish he had just reached out to someone.

-But mostly I wish I had told him what a positive result his being in the world had on my life, and how lucky I was to know him.
+But mostly I wish I had told him what a positive effect his being in the world had on my life, and how lucky I was to know him.

 If you or someone you know is having thoughts of suicide, I urge you to reach out and talk about it.
 Don’t let it fester.
 When Death comes calling, please don’t answer.
 If you can’t talk to friends of family about it, then contact the Suicide Prevention Lifeline.
 Phones are open 24/7 at 1-800-273-8255, or go to their website at https://suicidepreventionlifeline.org/ .
 Like Carl, you may not know how important your life is to those around you, or how deeply you may have affected their lives.